-We are party to an investors' rights agreement, as amended, with certain holders of our capital stock, including entities affiliated with Fidelity Management & Research Company, LLC, entities affiliated with Foresite Capital, Nextech V Oncology S.C.S., SICAV-SIF, entities affiliated with OrbiMed Advisors, entities affiliated with RA Capital Management, L.P., and Vida Ventures, LLC.
+We are party to an investors' rights agreement, as amended, with certain holders of our capital stock, including entities affiliated with Foresite Capital, Nextech V Oncology S.C.S., SICAV-SIF, entities affiliated with OrbiMed Advisors, entities affiliated with RA Capital Management, L.P., and Vida Ventures, LLC.
 Under our investors' rights agreement, certain holders of our capital stock have the right to demand that we file a registration statement or request that their shares of our capital stock be covered by a registration statement that we are otherwise filing.
 See the section titled "Description of Capital Stock-Registration Rights" for additional information regarding these registration rights.